jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 :red:`NOT close`  :red:`NOT pressed`  :red:`False`
 ================  ==================  =============

 I want the car to start only when the brake pedal is :green:`pressed`.
-The inputs for the ignition will then be
+The inputs to the ignition will then be

 * is the key close to the ignition?
 * is the brake being pressed?